espoirMur/my-blog-gastby/content/draft-blogs/read-emails-python/index.md

 #### Reading emails:

 I was happy to find that Python has a built-in feature that enables us to connect to a mailbox.
 It comes in the `imaplib` module.
-It also has utils to parse emails in the `email` module.
+It also has a module to parse emails.

 Let create a file `reading_emails_scripts.py` inside it; we are going to perform all the magic we need.